 Government guidelines on alcohol units

 To help keep health risks from alcohol at a low level, it’s safest not to regularly drink more than 14 units a week.
 These guidelines are the same for men and women.
 The guidelines also recommend that if you choose to drink up to 14 units a week, spread this over at least three days.
+Try to have a few alcohol-free days too.

-But what does this actually mean when you’re in the pub or having dinner with a glass of wine at home?
+But what does this mean when you’re in the pub or having dinner with a glass of wine at home?

 Alcohol and hypos

 If you use insulin or some other diabetes medications like sulphonylureas, you’re more likely to have a hypo.
 Drinking alcohol can then add to this, because alcohol reduces your body’s ability to recover when blood sugar levels are dropping.
-Usually, the liver stores extra glucose which is released back into the blood when needed, such as when blood sugar levels drop.
-But alcohol stands in the way of the liver’s ability to do this effectively.
-If you’re not sure whether your medication can cause hypos or if they're affected by alcohol, it’s best to speak to your healthcare team.

 If you drink a lot or on an empty stomach, you’re even more likely to have a hypo.

-Your risk of having a hypo doesn't go away after you stop drinking – it increases, and can last up to 24 hours.
+Your risk of having a hypo doesn't go away after you stop drinking – it increases and can last up to 24 hours.

 It’s not uncommon for some people to mistake having a hypo for being drunk.
-So carry hypo treatments around with you and always wear some medical ID.
+So, carry hypo treatments around with you and always wear some medical ID.
 You should also make sure that whoever you’re with knows you have diabetes, and knows how to help with a hypo if you need them to.

 Alcohol and your weight

 Depending on what you like to drink, there can be a lot of calories in alcohol.
 So if you’re trying to lose weight, you may want to drink less.
+Alcohol stops your body burning fat as all its attention is turned to burning off the alcohol, which makes weight loss more difficult.

 Alcohol and carbohydrates

 If you’re carb counting, drinking can make it a lot more tricky.
 While a lot of alcoholic drinks contain carbs, you might not need to take your usual mealtime amount of insulin to cover them.
-That’s because you’re more likely to get hypos.
+That’s because you’re more likely to have hypos.

 The morning after you’ve been drinking